Zhang-Henry/INACTIVE/README.md

 python3 scripts/run_imagenet_training_downstream_classifier.py
 ```

+It may take up more than 1 hours and 1G to pretrain the backdoor injectors on a NVIDIA GeForce RTX 3090.

 ## Experimental results

-This table shows the experimental results when the pre-training dataset is CIFAR10 and STL10:
+This table shows the experimental results when the pre-training dataset is CIFAR10 and STL10.

 | Pre-training Dataset | Downstream Dataset | CA    | WaNet BA↑ | WaNet ASR↑ | CTRL BA↑ | CTRL ASR↑ | Ins-kelvin BA↑ | Ins-kelvin ASR↑ | Ins-xpro2 BA↑ | Ins-xpro2 ASR↑ | Ours BA↑ | Ours ASR↑ |
 | -------------------- | ------------------ | ----- | --------- | ---------- | -------- | --------- | -------------- | --------------- | ------------- | -------------- | -------- | --------- |